 Habits and lifestyles

 Pygmy soft loris are arboreal, nocturnal quadrilaterals.
 They are almost exclusively in the trees, except in rare cases when potential predators threaten them.
-In the warmer months they are thought to last almost continuously throughout the night.
+In the warmer months, they are thought to last almost continuously throughout the night.

-During the winter months they can enter a state of torpedo, eliminating the fat stored in their body.
+During the winter months, they can enter a state of the torpedo, eliminating the fat stored in their body.
 At this point they reduce their activity, they do not give grass and they lower their body temperature and metabolic rate.
 These hibernation-like behaviors occur in the wild as well as in captivity.

 Diet and Nutrition

-Pygmy gently loris are ubiquitous, eating ants, insects and a variety of fruits and plants, preferring soft fruits and gums, though they will easily eat tender shoots and other parts of the tree.
+Pygmy gently loris are ubiquitous, eating ants, insects, and a variety of fruits and plants, preferring soft fruits and gums, though they will easily eat tender shoots and other parts of the tree.

 This species is polygonal.
 In a man’s territory, he usually mates with different wives.
-Through shis, individuals interact with each other.
+Through this, individuals interact with each other.
 Used as a cue to find aromatic companions.
 Female pygmy slow loris are born every 12 to 18 months from July to October.

 The gestation period is about 6 months, and 1 to 2 babies are born, 2 are normal.
 The births are seen in the open, the babies are fully born and covered with fur and the eyes are open.
 As soon as they are born, babies will stick to their mothers’ stomachs.

 Later, mothers “safely” park their babies while they are being burned.
 Babies are nursing for an average of 4.5 months, although sometimes weaning after 8 months.
-Females are sexually matured when they are about 9 months old and 18 to 20 months old.
+Females are sexually mature when they are about 9 months old and 18 to 20 months old.

 Threat to the population

-The area where Pygmy Slow Loris lives is threatened by severe habitat degradation.
+The area where Pygmy Slow Loris lives are threatened by severe habitat degradation.
 In China’s Yunnan city, for example, forestland has declined by 12 percent since the mid-1990s, and by the Vietnam War, 5 percent of the main forest remains.

 Population numbers

+Data on the population of the pygmy slow loris are hard to come by because of a combination of the changeable political climates in its area and its nocturnal, arboreal habits.
+China’s population is thought to number less than 500 people.
 According to the IUCN, the range of pygmy slow loris is widespread but overall population estimates are not available.
 The species is currently declining and is currently classified as Vulnerable (VU) in the IUCN Red List.

 Environmental niche